carlisia/website/content/about/Carlisia Campos.md

 ---

 > [!quote]
-> Our most powerful contributions come from harmonious impact. -- Carlisia Campos
+> Our most powerful contributions come from deep understanding and harmonious impact. -- Carlisia Campos